minhtran241/gvcourse/wiki/INSTRUCTIONS.md

 ## 5.1. **Implementing Store:**

-In order to interact with the database, we need to implement a Store classes.
-We can start with the CourseStore class, create a new folder named "Stores" and a new Swift file named "CourseStore.swift" inside the Stores folder.
+The [Stores](https://github.com/minhtran241/gvcourses/tree/main/GVCourses/Stores) folder contains *ObservableObject* that can also be used globally as an *EnvironmentObject*.
+This is where we will implement the logic to fetch data from the database.
+First, let's create a new folder named "Stores" and a new Swift file named [CourseStore.swift](https://github.com/minhtran241/gvcourses/tree/main/GVCourses/Stores/CourseStore.swift) inside the [Stores](https://github.com/minhtran241/gvcourses/tree/main/GVCourses/Stores) folder.
+This class will provide methods to fetch data from the database.
 Add the following code to the file:

 ```swift
 import SwiftUI